Observational constraints on the spin/anisotropy of the CCOs of Cassiopeia A, Vela Jr. and G347.3-0.5 and a single surviving continuous gravitational wave candidate: Hierarchical follow up searches

 \subsection{Stage-0 and candidate selection}

-After a work-unit is complete, the host returns to the Einstein@Home project the top-ranking $10^{5}$ results.
-Their ranking on the volunteer hosts is based on the line-robust statistic $\hat{\beta}_{\mathrm{S/GLtL}}$, whose larger values indicate that the data is more consistent with signal and noise than just noise.
+After a work-unit is complete, the host returns the top-ranking $10^{5}$ results to the Einstein@Home project.
+Their ranking on the volunteer hosts is based on the line-robust statistic $\hat{\beta}_{\mathrm{S/GLtL}}$, whose larger values indicate that the data are more consistent with signal plus noise than with noise alone.
 Over all searches these add up to $\sim 8\times 10^{11}$ results.

-A pixeling procedure further selects candidates to follow-up from these $\sim 8\times 10^{11}$ results.
+A pixeling procedure further selects candidates to follow up from these $\sim 8\times 10^{11}$ results.
 The pixeling procedure was first used in the context of Einstein@Home in the O2 searches \citep{ming2025}.
 Pixeling consists in selecting a fixed number of top candidates from equal-extent sub-volumes of the searched parameter space.
 This yields a more even selection of candidates across the parameter space compared to threshold-based or top-ranking methods or their sophisticated combinations and variations.
 In the context of Einstein@Home directed searches the pixeling procedure has several advantages compared to the traditional clustering methods \citep{Singh:2017kss,Beheshtipour:2020zhb,Beheshtipour:2020nko,den_cluster}.
 Simulation results show that in undisturbed bands it results in $<1\%$ loss in the final search sensitivity compared with highly optimised clustering methods, e.g. \cite{den_cluster}, while in disturbed frequency bands, it results in much better search sensitivity (30\% better in sensitivity in \cite{ming2025}).
 Very importantly, the pixeling procedure is easy to implement and does not require as much parameter tuning as the clustering methods, which is also computationally costly.

 In this search, we apply the pixeling procedure as follows: (i) For each target, we partition the full searched frequency range into $N_{\textrm{bands}}$ bands with equal width 0.5 Hz. (ii) Within each 0.5-Hz band we tile the $(f,\dot f)$ plane into $N_p=100 \times 10$ pixels, where 100 pixels are along the 0.5-Hz frequency band and 10 pixels are along the spin-down $f/\tau$ direction. (iii) We retain the 5 top-ranking Stage-0 results from each pixel, except for an extremely small cohort having too low detection statistic values, as we will explain in the next section.
 We call these selected results, {\it{candidates}}.